 TASK 6: Coordinate the repair and/or replacement of 18 septic systems and assist homeowner to get required permit (On-site sewage disposal permit) thru the Richland County Health Department.
 These on-site sewage systems need to be located within one mile of the major waterways in Richland County.
 These waterways include: Antelope Creek and its tributaries, Wild Rice River and its tributaries, Bois de Sioux River and Red River.
+Additional funds will repair and/or replace an additional 22 septic systems.

 Output: Assist in repair/replacement of 18 private septic systems that are a primary source of pollutant.
+Additional funds will repair and/or replace an additional 22 septic systems.